LAKERS TOGETHER: Find out information about COVID-19

 Why Study Natural Resources Management at Grand Valley?

-- Grand Valley's natural resources management program is the only program of its kind at a liberal arts college in Michigan.
+- The program is the only one of its kind at a liberal arts college in Michigan.

-- Natural resource management students gain practical work experience through connections with environmental and natural resources agencies, nonprofit organizations, and industry.
+- Students gain practical work experience through connections with environmental and natural resources agencies, nonprofit organizations, and those in the industry.

 - With an advisor's guidance, students can develop customized programs based on their specific interests.